-In relation to FDI, the main challenge in drafting a new Companies Law is to set the right balance.
+The main challenge in drafting a new Companies Law is to set the right balance about FDI.
 Most mainstream economists agree that protectionism is harmful in that its costs outweigh the benefits and that it impedes economic growth-consequently, protectionism harms the very people that it is supposed to be helping.

-Notwithstanding what economists might say, at this point of time there must clearly be some sensible limitations on FDI as Libya opens its doors to the world for the first time in nearly half a century.
-This is needed to protect the fledgeling Libyan private sector from powerful international companies that have the economic muscle, global reach and know-how to dominate a completely open market.
+Notwithstanding what economists might say, there must clearly be some sensible limitations on FDI at this point as Libya opens its doors to the world for the first time in nearly half a century.
+This is needed to protect the fledgeling Libyan private sector from powerful international companies with the economic muscle, global reach and know-how to dominate a completely open market.
 The opinion will be divided as to where the protectionism vs free-market line should be drawn.
-Most commentators would agree that sensible pragmatic rules to ensure that infant Libyan businesses will not die before they reach maturity and size to compete in the global market place should be considered.
+Most commentators would agree that sensible, pragmatic rules to ensure that infant Libyan businesses will not die before they reach maturity and size to compete in the global marketplace should be considered.
 However, in assessing what barriers to trade Libya should introduce, legislators should not lose sight of the bigger prize of attracting foreign capital and expertise.
-It is of paramount importance that any new FDI rules must also provide some encouragement to the international business community to work alongside Libyan businessmen, pay Libyan taxes, invest in training and development and most importantly hire a large number of Libyan nationals who need to find private-sector jobs.
-In our view, allowing foreigners to only take a minority equity share position in a company is a major disincentive, and will result in many of these investors looking elsewhere for new markets and opportunities.
+It is of paramount importance that any new FDI rules must also encourage the international business community to work alongside Libyan businesspeople, pay Libyan taxes, invest in training and development and most importantly, hire many Libyan nationals who need to find private-sector jobs.
+In our view, allowing foreigners only to take a minority equity share position in a company is a major disincentive.
+It will result in many of these investors looking elsewhere for new markets and opportunities.

-Striking the right balance between protectionism and an open market is not a unique challenge for Libya and many other countries have had to face the same challenge in the past.
-Organisations such as the IMF, World Bank, United Nation and the European Union have vast experience of advising on this type of issue and should be encouraged to assist Libya as it emerges from so many years of isolation.
+Striking the right balance between protectionism and an open market is not a unique challenge for Libya, and many other countries have had to face the same challenge in the past.
+Organisations such as the IMF, World Bank, United Nations and the European Union have vast experience advising on this issue.
+They should be encouraged to assist Libya as it emerges from so many years of isolation.
 We suggest that the government refers to the FDI Index prepared by the OECD to assess how various countries rate in these rankings.
 The OECD FDI Index gauges the restrictiveness of a country’s FDI rules.